 Action Result

 1. Lift the handset.
 Intercom dial tone

 2. Dial the extension number.

-make our extension is set for tone calling and you want to e a voice call, enter 1.

-- f your extension is set for voice call and you want to e a tone call, enter 1.
+3. If your extension is set for tone calling and you want to make a voice call, enter 1.
+Or, if your extension is set for voice call and you want to make a tone call, enter 1.

-4. Spea ak when your call is answered
+4. Speak when your call is answered

-5. Repl lace the handset.
+5. Replace the handset.